KevinMarquette/kevinmarquette.github.io/_draft/2016-11-06-Powershell-installing-remote-software.md

 ## Re-authenticate from the session
-It actually is really easy to re-authenticate if that is that is needed.
+It actually is really easy to re-authenticate if that is what is needed.
 Just create a credential object and pass it into your Invoke-Command.
 Then use that credential to create a New-PSDrive.
 Even if you don't use the new drive mapping, it will establish authentication.